 Things to know

-- For the first couple of days, postpartum bleeding, or lochia, will be bright red as the body sheds the uterine lining.
-“I strongly recommend a diaper,” says Herlily.
-“I know that's not what anybody wants to hear, but I wore them, and I don't have a problem saying that.”
-Thick maxi pads work too.
-Expect bleeding to be heavy for the first few days but call your doctor or midwife if you are soaking through one thick maxi pad in less than an hour or passing clots larger than a plum.
-After two weeks, postpartum bleeding, or lochia, will shift to a creamier or a pale-colored discharge with some intermittent spotting in between.
+For the first few days, postpartum bleeding, or lochia, will be bright red and heavy as the body sheds the lining from the uterus.
+“I strongly recommend a diaper,” says Dr. Herlihy.
+“I know that’s not what anybody wants to hear, but they are practical for those first few days.”
+Thick maxipads work, too.
+Expect bleeding to be heavy for the first few days but call your doctor or midwife if you are soaking through one thick maxipad in less than an hour or passing clots larger than a plum.
+After two weeks, lochia will shift to a creamy or a pale discharge with some intermittent spotting in between.
 Switch to lighter pads when you are ready.

 Questions to ask